josyb/myhdl/doc/source/manual/reference.rst

    nets) in the HDL simulator and signals in the MyHDL simulator.
 Each keyword should be a name listed in a ``$to_myhdl`` or ``$from_myhdl`` call in the HDL code.
 Each argument should be a :class:`Signal` declared in the MyHDL code.

+   This object is most likely not used directly but called upon by helper functions that simplify setting up cosimulation considerably.

 .. _ref-cosim-verilog: